- Explain how and why to use various rhetorical styles

 Some generally recognized rhetorical patterns include:

-- illustration: writing that gives examples
+- illustration: gives examples

-- narration: writing that tells stories
+- narration: tells stories

 You probably have some experience with rhetorical styles.
 Maybe you have had to write a compare and contrast essay, or perhaps you learned about using a descriptive style in a narrative essay.
 Remember, most essays contain more than one rhetorical style, but some essay assignments will follow one particular style more than others.